Serendipity Gottlieb: Development

-After quitting Neighbours in 1995, Hill said that she was concentrating on her other interests, such as singing and dancing.
+Hill departed the show after her contract was not renewed.
+Curry criticised the decision, saying "The powers that be will come to realise what a mistake they've made."
+After her departure, Hill said that she was concentrating on her other interests, such as singing and dancing.
 She also attended auditions for several films.
 Hill admitted that she did not want to take on another soap opera role at the time, unless it was for a guest appearance.
-She added that she spoke with the producer of Neighbours and told her that she would be interested in coming back one day, especially as Ren's story with Luke is left unresolved.
+She added that she spoke with the producer of Neighbours and told them she would be interested in coming back one day, especially as Ren's story with Luke is left unresolved.
+Hill later appeared in the soap opera spoof Shark Bay.